segabl/exalted-emerald/README.md

 # Pokémon Emerald

 This is a decompilation of Pokémon Emerald with various patches applied to update game mechanics.
+For the original, unmodified decompile, check out <https://github.com/pret/pokeemerald>
+For DizzyEgg's modifications, check out <https://github.com/DizzyEggg/pokeemerald>

 ## Major changes